OBDS-Training/OBDS_Precourse_Setup/precourse/windows/git_setup.md

 # Installing git on Windows 10

 The git source control manager software for windows comes with a Linux terminal called `git bash`.
-The instructions below will install git and git bash wich are both required for the course.
+The instructions below will install git and git bash:

 - In your web browser, navigate to <https://git-scm.com/download/win>.
 - Click on `Click here to download manually`